deejaygraham/intro-to-coding/02 - scratch/transcript.md

 ### Here's the Catch

 How does it catch you?
-We need to test where mouse pointer and cat are.
+We need to **test** where mouse pointer and cat are and do something if they are in the same place.

-In sensing, there is a **touching** block.
+In **sensing**, there is a **touching** block.
 Drag the touching block onto our program.
 Notice it's a different shape and doesn't seem to fit with anything else.
 We need somewhere for it to go.
 Luckily there is somewhere for it to go.
-That is an if block. **If** s live in the control area.
+That is an if block. **If** s live in the **control** area.

 ![if](if-then-touching.png)